Updated on August 12 with the news of the out-of-court settlement of a class action lawsuit filed in California.

 Related to the lax security practices, malicious actors are able to try and find access to Zoom rooms and meetings where anyone with the link can join, speak and share their screen.
 You could even get ahold of “zWarDial,” an app that tries to guess unsecured Zoom rooms at random with a reported 4% success rate.
 Developed by “white hat” researchers (aka good guys), it allowed to collect key data about the meeting and in some cases personal information supplied by the host.
 (Zoom claims to have fixed the vulnerability in a posterior update.)

 The level of trolling and abuse this feature allows has only human imagination at the limit.
-More serious argument deem this a boon for industrial espionage operations which make the China connections —see below— all the more worrisome.
+More serious arguments deem this a boon for industrial espionage operations which make the company’s connections to the Chinese ruling party —see below— all the more worrisome.

 To sum up: “Zoom is not suited for secrets.”